nmrenyi/open-folder-with-vscode-from-finder/README.md

 Notes:
 1. *Automator* is a powerful tool natively available in macOS, which aims to design and automate user customized workflow.
 To open *Automator&*, you can find it from `Application` folder or simple search for it with *Spotlight*.
 See [Automator User Guide](https://support.apple.com/guide/automator/welcome/mac) from Apple for more information.
 2. *Visual Studio Code.app* may not appear in the drop down menu of step 5 as expected.
 You may need to choose *other* and find it.
 Usually the *Visual Studio Code.app* is in `Application` folder.
-If not, you may refer to the installation part of [Visual Studio Code on macOS](https://code.visualstudio.com/docs/setup/mac#_installation) to move it here.
+If not, you may refer to the installation part of [Visual Studio Code on macOS](https://code.visualstudio.com/docs/setup/mac#_installation) to move it here so that you can find it in `Application` folder.

 ## Reference
 1. The implementation method refers to the second answer of [this post](https://stackoverflow.com/questions/64040393/open-a-folder-in-vscode-through-finder-in-macos) on StackOverflow. .
 I organised these steps into a doc with a demo here for everyone who may need it.